PREVENTION, TREATMENTS & CURES

 TREATMENT

-HIV treatment has come a very long way from the bad ole days of just AZT, or the need to take handfuls of medications three times a day, every day, at the exact same time.
+HIV treatment has come a very long way from the bad ole days of just AZT or the need to take handfuls of medications three times a day, every day, at the exact same time.
 But, none of this matters if you are not informed about your options or refuse to take the medications as prescribed.

 This virus has created an entire scientific field around itself.
-Understanding the terms most commonly used and the types of possible treatments, will make conversations with your medical providers easier, faster and more productive.
+Understanding the terms most commonly used and the types of possible treatments will make conversations with your medical providers easier, faster, and more productive.

-• ART is recommended for everyone who has HIV.
+- ART is recommended for everyone who has HIV.
 People with HIV should start taking HIV medicines as soon as possible.
 ART can’t cure HIV, but HIV medicines help people with HIV live longer, healthier lives.
 ART also reduces the risk of HIV transmission.

-• A main goal of HIV treatment is to reduce a person’s viral load to an undetectable level.
+- The main goal of HIV treatment is to reduce a person’s viral load to an undetectable level.
 An undetectable viral load means that the level of HIV in the blood is too low to be detected by a viral load test.
 People with HIV who maintain an undetectable viral load have effectively no risk of transmitting HIV to their HIV-negative partners through sex.

 There are many HIV medicines available for HIV regimens.
 The HIV medicines are grouped into seven drug classes according to how they fight HIV.

 The choice of an HIV regimen depends on a person’s individual needs.
-When choosing an HIV regimen, people with HIV and their health care providers consider many factors, including possible side effects of HIV medicines and potential drug interactions.
+When choosing an HIV regimen, people with HIV and their healthcare providers consider many factors, including possible side effects of HIV medicines and potential drug interactions.

 Before you go